Biarchetype analysis: simultaneous learning of observations and features based on extremes: Biarchetype analysis

 \begin{example} In this example, we will generate the data from a multivariate random distribution.

 The covariance matrix for both rows and columns is:

 And the mean also for both rows and columns is:

-The data generated can be seen in Figure~\ref{fig:sim:data}. and Figure~\ref{fig:sim:arch}, the data are represented using the coefficients $\alpha$ and $\gamma$ of biAA with $k$ = 2 and $c$ = 2.
+The data generated can be seen in Fig. \ref{fig:sim:data}.
+In Fig. \ref{fig:sim:arch}, the data are represented using the coefficients $\alpha$ and $\gamma$ of biAA with $k$ = 2 and $c$ = 2.
 These coefficients are mapped to the $x$ and $y$ axes of the figure and the $z$ axis represents the value of each observation.
 The biarchetypes are represented in black and, as seen, they are at the extremes of the data.

 \end{example}